- A view of Andaman islands (picture from Wikimedia Commons)

 Future of the tribes

-One of the demands of the activist has been to shut down the road through the tribal territory of south and north Andaman.
+One of the demands of the activist has been to shut down the road through the tribal territory connecting the south and north Andaman.
 The road is a lifeline for settlers in these areas and contributes the local economy as it takes tourists to many locations of interest.
 When I asked a loca young man born to settlers from India if the tribals came to the ferry sometimes, he replied they used to earlier but nowadays they don’t as the policemen are telling them to stay away.
 All vehicles through these areas are taken in convoys – there were only 4 convoys in a day – and there was no stopping enroute.
 The convoy is escorted by a pilot vehicle and there are policemen inside buses to ensure no vehicle stopped and no one took video or photography.

 The fact is the tribals, excepting Sentinelese, seem to be equally keen now to see the outsiders and adopt their ways of lives at least at an experimental level.
 This is a natural human characteristics and it is inevitable that they may venture into the outside world sometimes soon and may not like to remain for long in the forests.
 However it is a fact that the road has increased contact with outsiders and thereby raised the risk for their lives through diseases.
 Some political parties are demanding to close the road cutting through the middle of the forests and instead open another along the coast.
-However considering the fast expanding population in the main land and the islands the chances of survival of the tribals seem quite bleak.
+However considering the fast expanding population in the mainland and the islands the chances of survival of the tribals seem quite bleak.

-On the contrary, the Nicobarese tribes (of Nicobar islands) have been integrating fast with the main stream.
+On the contrary, the Nicobarese tribes (of Nicobar islands) have been integrating fast with the mainstream.
 Their children study in govt. schools and women work in govt. services.
 The Shomphen tribe that has been reclusive has also recently started interacting with settlers from the mainland.

 1. On the Aboriginal Inhabitants of the Andaman Islands With Report of Researches into the language of the South Andaman Island. – E.H.
 Man, A.J.
 Ellis – 1883